NithishKumarSK/Carbon-Emission-Prediction/README.md

 - Cleaned invalid entries (`''`, `'..'`) and standardized missing values as `NaN`
 - Converted all numerical columns to proper data types
 - Removed unneeded rows/columns with excessive missing data
+- Visualized CO₂ per capita by year and country
-- Ready for exploratory data analysis (EDA) and machine learning use
+- Ready for machine learning models and dashboards

 ---